Nintendo Wi-Fi Connection: Termination and effects

-The Nintendo Wi-Fi Connection service was terminated on May 20, 2014, at 10:30 PM (EST) for all Wii and DS games, although some users were able to stay online for hours after the shutdown; online play features incorporated into these games are no longer available without homebrew.
-The shutdown is connected to the shutdown of multiplayer services by GameSpy, who were acquired by Glu Mobile in 2012.
-3DS and Wii U games are not affected by the shutdown because their multiplayer platform uses Nintendo's own infrastructure instead of a third-party service.
-The Wii Shop Channel, third-party video services, and the Pay & Play variants have been shut down as of February 1, 2019.
-However, it is possible to still redownload previously purchased content from the Wii Shop Channel.
-Users can still continue to redownload previously purchased content and/or buy and use the Wii U Transfer Tool to transfer Wii data from the Wii to a Wii U, and download The Legend of Zelda: Skyward Sword Save Data Update Channel in order to patch the game.
+Nintendo Wi-Fi Connection was shut down on May 20, 2014 for all Wii and DS games.
+Online play features incorporated into these games are no longer available without homebrew.
+The shutdown was connected to the shutdown of multiplayer services by GameSpy, who were acquired by Glu Mobile in 2012.
+3DS and Wii U games were not affected by the shutdown because their multiplayer platform used Nintendo's own infrastructure instead of a third-party service.
+The Wii Shop Channel, third-party video services, and the Pay & Play services have been shut down as of February 1, 2019.
+Users can still continue to redownload previously purchased content from the Wii Shop Channel and use the Wii U Transfer Tool to transfer Wii data from a Wii to a Wii U, and download the save data update channel for The Legend of Zelda: Skyward Sword in order to patch the game.

 The shutdown had an immediate effect on all Nintendo-published Wii and Nintendo DS titles.
 However, it may not necessarily apply to certain third-party titles, which could have separate servers running their own games' online functions.
-For example, Electronic Arts revealed that some of the games they published on the Wii and Nintendo DS had their online support terminated on June 30, 2014. some fanmade severs such as Wiimmfi were made for modded Wii's and DS's who downloaded the homebrew channel.
+For example, Electronic Arts revealed that some of the games they published on the Wii and Nintendo DS had their online support terminated on June 30, 2014.

-A small selection of online-enabled Wii games, such as newer FIFA games as well as Call of Duty games (except World at War) and Dragon Quest X, which are not branded under the Nintendo Wi-Fi Connection, may continue using their online functions normally.
+A small selection of online-enabled Wii games, such as newer FIFA games and Dragon Quest X, which are not branded under the Nintendo Wi-Fi Connection, may continue using their online functions normally.
 Starting in 2015, various Wii and Nintendo DS games were digitally re-released, including those which formerly supported Nintendo Wi-Fi Connection.

-On June 27, 2013, Nintendo terminated the WiiConnect24 service features globally due to the release of the Wii U and the host, GameSpy shutting down its servers.
-Consequently, the Wii channels that required it, online data exchange via Wii Message Board, and passive online features for certain games using 16-digit Wii Friend Codes, have all been rendered unusable.

-The Wii U hardware itself does not support WiiConnect24, which is the cause for most preloaded and downloadable Wii channels to be unavailable on the Wii U's Wii Mode menu and Wii Shop Channel respectively, even prior to WiiConnect24's termination.
-Eventually, the defunct downloadable Wii channels were made unavailable on all versions of the Wii Shop Channel.

-WiiConnect24 is succeeded by SpotPass, a different trademark name for similar content-pushing functions that the Nintendo Network service can perform for the newer Nintendo 3DS and Wii U consoles.
+After the shutdown, there have been various third-party fan revival services to restore online functionality to games that Nintendo Wi-Fi Connection supported that remain operational, such as Wiimmfi, WiiLink WFC and AltWFC.

+Wiimmfi is a free private server that replicates the Nintendo Wi-Fi Connection's functionality.
+It has been available to the public since May 10, 2014 (10 days before the Nintendo WFC shutdown) and continues to be operational.
+It started as a replacement server for Mario Kart Wii, one of the most popular games played in the service, and the most popular title played on Wiimmfi.